adnjoo/React-Weather/README.md

 ## Notes

 I've really enjoyed using tailwind on this app.
-I like trying out writing classes instead of vanilla/ custom css styles.
-So fun! 😊
+I enjoyed the programming paradigm of writing styles using classes instead of vanilla/custom css styles.
+It's been really fun 😊!

 to-do: